bhk/scam/libraries.md

 For many operators -- such as `+`, `-`, `*`, `//`, `mod`, and `^` -- the
 result is always numerically exact.
 Some functions -- like `/`, `log`, `sin`, etc. -- yield an approximation with a finite number of digits.
-These functions provide an optional precision argument that may be provided by the caller; otherwise the default is 16 significant digits (slightly more precise than 64-bit IEEE-754 binary floating point).
+These functions accept an optional argument for specifying precision;
+otherwise the default is 16 significant digits (slightly more precise than 64-bit IEEE-754 binary floating point).

 Precision can be specified in two ways: significant digits, or place.